Sirius3615/Sirius3615/README.md

 # Hi I am Ivan!

 I develop applications and websites.
 I'm experienced in Flutter, Nuxt.js, Vue, Node.js, and JavaScript.
-Additionally, I'm skilled in Tailwind CSS for modern easy to use designs.
+Also I'm skilled in Tailwind CSS (beyondspacenews.com is build with it).

-In hardware development, I work with ESP32 and Arduino for ESP projects, merging software and hardware for integrated IoT solutions.
+In hardware development, I work with ESP32 and Arduino for ESP projects for integrated IoT solutions.

 I am also familiar with cloud-based services like Firebase and Appwrite.